canonical/docker-snap/README.md

 * [Setup a secure private registry](registry-example.md)

-## NVIDIA support on Ubuntu Core 22
+## NVIDIA support

-If the system is found to have an nvidia graphics card available, the nvidia container toolkit will be setup and configured to enable use of the local GPU from docker.
+If the system is found to have an nvidia graphics card available, and the host has the required nvidia libraries installed, the nvidia container toolkit will be setup and configured to enable use of the local GPU from docker.
 This can be used to enable use of CUDA from a docker container, for instance.

-This requires connection of the graphics-core22 content interface provided by the nvidia-core22 snap, which should be automatically connected once installed.

 To enable proper use of the GPU within docker, the nvidia runtime must be used.
 By default, the nvidia runtime will be configured to use ([CDI](https://github.com/cncf-tags/container-device-interface)) mode, and a the appropriate nvidia CDI config will be automatically created for the system.
 You just need to specify the nvidia runtime when running a container.